Learning Topological Representations with Bidirectional Graph Attention Network for Solving Job Shop Scheduling Problem: Prerequisite

 \subsection{The disjunctive graph representation.}

 Disjunctive graphs~\cite{blazewicz2000disjunctive} can comprehensively represent JSSP instances and solutions.
 As illustrated in Fig.~\ref{fig1a}, a $3 \times 3$ JSSP instance is represented by its corresponding disjunctive graph $G=\langle \mathcal{O}, \mathcal{C}, \mathcal{D} \rangle$.
 The artificial operations $O_S \in \mathcal{O}$ and $O_T \in \mathcal{O}$, which possess zero processing time, denote the start and end of the schedule, respectively.
 The solid arrows represent \textit{conjunctions} ($\mathcal{C}$), which indicate precedent constraints for each job.
 The two-headed arrows signify \textit{disjunctions} ($\mathcal{D}$) that mutually connect all operations belonging to the same machine, forming machine cliques with distinct colors.
 Discovering a solution is tantamount to assigning directions to disjunctive arcs such that the resulting graph is a directed acyclic graph (DAG)~\cite{balas1969machine}.
 For instance, a solution to the JSSP instance in Fig. \ref{fig1a} is presented in Fig. \ref{fig1b}, where the directions of all disjunctive arcs are determined, and the resulting graph is a DAG.
-Fig. \ref{fig1c} emphasizes a critical path of the solution in Fig. \ref{fig1b}, i.e., the longest path from the source node $O_S$ to the sink node $O_T$, with critical blocks denoted by red frames.
+Fig. \ref{fig1c} emphasizes a critical path of the solution in Fig. \ref{fig1b}, i.e., the longest path from the source node $O_S$ to the sink node $O_T$, with critical blocks denoted by red frames (\rebuttal{by longest we mean the total processing time of all operations along the path, except $O_S$ and $O_T$, is the largest among all paths from $O_S$ to $O_T$}).
 The critical blocks are groups of operations belonging to the same machine on a critical path.
 The sum of the processing times of operations along the critical path represents the makespan of the solution.
 Identifying a solution with a smaller makespan is equivalent to finding a disjunctive graph with a shorter critical path.